 The length of time it takes to cut using sharp versus dull is very different.
-One blogger found that, on average, a sharp knife saved them ten minutes.
+One blogger found that, on average, a sharp knife saved them 10 minutes.
 Not to mention the frustration of trying to cut up food with a dull knife.

 4. Take care of your tools.

 Knives are an investment to any good kitchen; however, knives come at a price.
-I purchased a good knife set on Amazon last August that was recommended to me by a professional chef.
+I purchased a good knife set last August that was recommended to me by a professional chef.
 I do not regret it!

 This is not the typical knife set that many people pick up from department stores.
 There are no steak knives to be seen; however, they are culinary professional-style knives at a good price.

 If shelling out a hundred dollars is still too much for right now, that’s okay.
-Just purchase one good eight-inch chef’s knife and use it for everything until you are able to branch out.
+Just purchase one good 8-inch chef’s knife and use it for everything until you are able to branch out.

 Why Sharpening Yourself Gives You an Advantage